-The LSUHSC Bioinformatics and Genomics (BIG) Program's Strategic Research Roadmap serves as the guidepost for the campus to reach its full potential in bioinformatics, genomics and data sciences research, educational and service missions.
+The LSUHSC Bioinformatics and Data Science (BID) Program's Strategic Research Roadmap serves as the guidepost for the campus to reach its full potential in bioinformatics, genomics and data sciences research, educational and service missions.
 The Core elements of this strategic roadmap with goals are described below.

 Strategic Goals of the Program

 Recognizing that research, education, and service in bioinformatics and genomics are

 inherently interdependent and mutually supportive, the program has the following strategic